tae0y/open-chat-playground/docs/github-models.md

     azd env set GH_MODELS_TOKEN $TOKEN
     ```

-   Alternatively, if you want to run with a different model, say [Grok 3 mini](https://github.com/marketplace/models/azureml-xai/grok-3-mini), other than the default one, add it to azd environment variables.
+   The default model OCP uses is [GPT-4o mini](https://github.com/marketplace/models/azure-openai/gpt-4o-mini).
+If you want to run with a different model, say [Grok 3 mini](https://github.com/marketplace/models/azureml-xai/grok-3-mini), other than the default one, add it to azd environment variables.

     ```bash
     azd env set GH_MODELS_MODEL "xai/grok-3-mini"